imaginevision/Z-Camera-Doc/expansion/expansion.md

 ### UART command
 Please make sure the 1st byte in eeprom is 0x03.<br>
-Under this mode, the E1 work as a server while the external work as client.<br>
+In this mode, the E1 will work as a server while the external cameras work as clients

 baud rate is 115200, 8 bits data, 1 bit stop, none parity.

 Command format: